-Rich nations pump aid into battered economy as coronavirus deaths in Italy overtake China
+Coronavirus deaths in Italy overtake China as economic damage mounts

 In a bewildering raft of financial measures around the world, the European Central Bank launched new bond purchases worth 750 billion euros ($817 billion).
 That brought some relief to bond markets and also halted European shares’ slide.

-The U.S. Federal Reserve rolled out its third emergency credit program in two days, aimed at keeping the $3.8 trillion money market mutual fund industry functioning.
+The U.S. Federal Reserve rolled out its third emergency credit programme in two days, aimed at keeping the $3.8 trillion money market mutual fund industry functioning.
 The Bank of England cut interest rates to 0.1%, its second emergency rate cut in just over a week.

 China was to unleash trillions of yuan of fiscal stimulus and South Korea pledged 50 trillion won ($39 billion).

 The desperate state of industry was writ large in Detroit, where the big three automakers - Ford Motor Co (F.N), General Motors Co (GM.N) and Fiat Chrysler Automobiles NV (FCHA.MI) (FCAU.N) - were shutting U.S. plants, as well as factories in Canada and Mexico.
+Some automakers have pledged to help manufacture much needed medical supplies.

 With some economists fearing prolonged pain akin to the 1930s Great Depression and others anticipating a bounceback, gloomy data and forecasts abounded.